hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 =======================================

   + replaces SSH locked stock firmware with Braiins OS+
-  + uses the network configuration stored on the NAND (this can be turned off, see the section *Network settings* bellow)
+  + uses the network configuration stored on the NAND (this can be turned off, see the section *Network settings* below)
   + turns on autotuning on default power limit (1420W)

-  - does not migrate pool URLs, users and passwords
+  - does not migrate pool URLs, users, and passwords
   - no batch-mode

 .. _sd_install: